medusajs/medusa/docs/content/advanced/backend/taxes/manual-calculation.md

 ---
 description: 'Learn how to manually calculate taxes during checkout in the Medusa server.
-There are different methods including the calculate taxes endpoint, using the CartService, and using the TotalsService.'
+There are different methods including using endpoints or services.'
 ---

 # Calculate Taxes Manually in Checkout